lawlesst/lawlesst.github.com/notebook/heroku360link.md

 date:09-11-12
 ----

-> This post describes and links to a [demo application](http://damp-tor-3124.herokuapp.com/) that serves as a front-end to the [360Link OpenURL resolver](http://www.serialssolutions.com/en/services/360-link) from Serials Solutions.
+> This post describes a [demo application](http://damp-tor-3124.herokuapp.com/) that serves as a front-end to the [360Link OpenURL resolver](http://www.serialssolutions.com/en/services/360-link) from Serials Solutions.
 The code is available on [Github](https://github.com/lawlesst/heroku-360link) and the application is running on Heroku.

 A recent [thread](http://serials.infomotions.com/code4lib/archive/2012/201209/2516.html) on the Code4Lib mailing list discussed technical details of the [360Link ](http://www.serialssolutions.com/en/services/360-link) OpenURL resolver.
 The technical details are interesting because the OpenURL resolver is often the last handoff from the library systems to the location on the web where users can actually get what they are looking for.
 If something goes wrong, it's a frustating experience for everyone involved.